Drives

 Drives Overview

-Always make sure at least one drive is attached to a working virtual machine to be able to save one's work.
+Always ensure that at least one drive is attached to a working virtual machine to save one's work.

 Create a Drive